pterodactyl/documentation/panel/getting_started.md

 ```

 ::: danger
 Back up your encryption key (APP_KEY in the `.env` file).
-It is used as an encryption key for all sensible data (e.g. passwords).
+It is used as an encryption key for all data that needs to be stored securely (e.g. api keys).
 Store it somewhere safe - not just on your server.
 If you lose it, all encrypted data is useless and can't be restored, even if you have database backups.
 :::